Hierarchical Decision Making Based on Structural Information Principles: Evaluation and Discussion

-In the visual gridworld domain, a navigation task is performed, and the learning curves of SISA and three other baselines are plotted in Figure \ref{msa_gridworld}.
-For a reference, we also include a learning curve labeled TrueState for DQN trained on ground-truth positions $(x,y)$ without any abstraction function.
-The convergence point for each curve is indicated in parentheses.
-As shown in Figure \ref{msa_gridworld}(left), the SISA reaches convergence at $76$ epochs with an average episode reward of -$7.17$, surpassing the baselines and equating to TrueState's performance $(82,-7.31)$.
-Furthermore, Figure \ref{msa_gridworld}(right) depicts the $2$-D abstract representations of noisy images within the $6 \times 6$ gridworld, highlighting ground-truth positions in varied colors.
-The hierarchical abstraction in SISA mechanism more effectively reconstructs the relative positioning of these ground truths compared to the baselines, thus confirming its superior performance in offline abstraction.
+In the Gridworld environment, we illustrate the learning curves of SISA and other baselines for the offline navigation task in Figure \ref{fig: msa_gridworld}.
+For reference, we also include the learning curve of the underlying DQN, labeled as TrueState, which is trained on ground-truth positions $(x,y)$ without any observational noise or abstraction function.
+For each learning curve, we indicate the convergence point in parentheses within the figure.
+As shown in Figure \ref{fig: msa_gridworld} (left), SISA reaches convergence at $76$ epochs with an average episodic reward of -$7.17$, achieving the smallest standard deviation and outperforming all baselines.
+Relative to the TrueState performance of $(82,-7.31)$, SISA maintains its advantages in both effectiveness and stability.
+Furthermore, Figure \ref{fig: msa_gridworld} (right) presents the $2$-dimensional abstract representations of noisy observations for the $6 \times 6$ Gridworld, with different colors indicating ground-truth positions.
+Our abstraction mechanism more accurately reconstructs the relative positions of ground-truth states compared to the baselines.
+This success arises from an adaptive trade-off between filtering irrelevant details and preserving essential information, achieved through hierarchical aggregation within the optimal encoding tree.